phil-rice/focuson/modules/lens/README.md

 msgToMadeOfLens.set(json, 'soy')
 ```

-Note that the parameters to `then` are typesafe (as long as Msg is defined without wildcards).
+xNote that the parameters to `then` are typesafe (as long as Msg is defined without wildcards).
 We have IDE code insight
-working with them, and we have compile errors if illegal values give compilation errors.
+working with them, and we have the compiler checking that the values we use are legal.

-Also note that the parameters to 'build' is just to improve the readability.
+Also note that the parameter to 'build' (`Lens.build<Msg>('msg')`)  is just to improve the readability of some error messages and testing

 Let's compare that to the code without lens